 After all of your hard work carefully structuring your online property listing, you don’t want to let yourself down with an embarrassing typo or spelling mistake.
 Double check that your online property advert is grammatically correct before you publish your listing, for a truly professional finish.

-Online letting agents like LetBritain can help you list your property online, as well as providing other services such as publishing your property advert on Rightmove and Zoopla, some of the largest UK property portals online that have access to thousands of renters searching for their next home every day.
+The online letting agents at LetBritain can help you list your property online, as well as publishing your property advert on Rightmove and Zoopla through one of our landlord services.
+This will give your property listing exposure on some of the largest online UK property portals, that have access to thousands of renters searching for their next home every day.